Reejig Blog

 Executive FAQ

-Because they optimize for experimentation instead of operational value and ownership.
+Most AI pilots fail to scale for a specific reason.
+They optimize for experimentation instead of operational value and ownership.

+HR plays a leading role in AI transformation.
 HR should lead workforce and workflow redesign in partnership with IT and operations.

 Conclusion